-265 History and Appreciation 3 Credit Hours of Jazz 3 Billable Contact Hours Prerequisite: ENGL 090 and RDG 090 or qualifying score
+265 History and Appreciation 3 Credit Hours of Jazz 3 Billable Contact Hours

-Prerequisite: ENGL 090 and RDG 090 or qualifying scor on accepted placement tests
+Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests

 The emphasis of Music 265 is on the various styles of jazz that have shaped the history of jazz music from its roots in blues and ragtime to its inception as a distinct musical form and its evolution through to the present time.
 This will include dixieland, swing, bebop, cool and fusion.
 The course will also examine jazz within its historical and sociological contexts.
 The purpose of this course is to expand students' knowledge of a musical style indigenous to America that has helped to shape the nation's cultural history.